Sourdough Christmas Tree Cakes (Inspired by Little Debbie)

 - wire cooling rack

-How to Make Sourdough Little Debbie Christmas Tree Cakes
+How to Make Sourdough Christmas Tree Cakes

 Preheat oven to 350 degrees and grease a (approximately 10” x 15”) rimmed baking sheet pan (AKA a jelly roll pan) with butter and flour (tap off extra flour).